Improving Planning with Large Language Models: A Modular Agentic Architecture: Introduction

-An interesting observation is that LLMs often seem to display some of these capacities when probed in isolation, even though they are unable to reliably integrate and deploy these capacities in the service of a goal.
-For instance, ~\cite{momennejad2023evaluating} noted that LLMs often attempt to traverse invalid or hallucinated paths in planning problems (e.g., to move between rooms that are not connected), even though they can correctly identify these paths as invalid when probed separately.
-This suggests the possibility of a PFC-inspired approach, in which planning is carried out through the coordinated activity of multiple LLM modules, each of which is specialized to perform a distinct process.
+Here, we take a step toward improving planning with LLMs, by taking inspiration from both cognitive neuroscience and formal theories of decision-making and planning.
+In traditional theories of planning, such as those found in the field of reinforcement learning (RL)~\citep{sutton2018reinforcement}, planning is carried out via the interaction of several specialized functions or modules, rather than through the activity of a single, monolithic system.
+For instance, many approaches involve distinct functions for action proposal, state evaluation, subgoal identification, or state prediction, many of which have also been related to the function of specific brain regions (see Section \ref{conclusion} for discussion).
+An interesting observation is that LLMs are often able to carry out these functions when probed in isolation, but are unable to reliably integrate and orchestrate these capacities in the service of a goal.
+For instance, \cite{momennejad2023evaluating} noted that LLMs often attempt to traverse invalid or hallucinated paths in planning problems (e.g., to move between rooms that are not connected), even though they can correctly identify these paths as invalid when probed separately.
+This suggests the possibility of an agentic approach using LLMs, in which planning is carried out through the coordinated and recurrent interaction of multiple LLM modules, each of which is specialized to perform a distinct process.

-With this goal in mind, we propose LLM-PFC (Figure~\ref{LLM_PFC_architecture}), an architecture composed of modules that are specialized to perform specific PFC-inspired functions.
-Each module consists of an LLM instance (GPT-4), constructed through a combination of prompting and few-shot in-context learning.
-We specifically propose modules that perform error monitoring, action proposal, state prediction, state evaluation, task decomposition, and task coordination.
-It is suggested that the coordinated activity of multiple PFC subregions performs tree search during planning~\citep{owen1997cognitive,daw2005uncertainty,wunderlich2012mapping,doll2015model}.
-Thus, our approach combines action proposal, state prediction, and state evaluation to perform tree search.
+With this goal in mind, we propose the Modular Agentic Planner (MAP) (Figure~\ref{MAP_architecture}), an agentic architecture composed of modules that are specialized to perform specific functions within the planning process.
+Specifically, we have identified and implemented the following key modules: error monitoring, action proposal, state prediction, state evaluation, task decomposition, and task coordination.
+Action proposal, state prediction, and state evaluation are further combined to perform tree search.
+All modules are implemented using an LLM, which receives instructions describing the module's role via prompting and few-shot in-context learning (ICL).
+The resulting MAP algorithm (Algorithm~\ref{LLM_PFC_algo}) is implemented via the recurrent interaction of these modules, combining the strengths of classical planning and search algorithms with the use of LLMs as general-purpose world models and planning functions.